 Let’s Build the Surf Coast Cultural Centre!

-A completed project will bring lasting economic benefit, injecting an additional $173 million in direct and indirect economic impact in the Great Ocean Road region, supporting more than 750 longer term jobs.
+The total project will bring significant economic benefit for the region with construction projected to support 148 jobs and a completed stage one forecast to inject an additional $243 million in direct and indirect tourist expenditure in the Great Ocean Road region, supporting more than 750 jobs.

 Development of the Surf Coast Cultural Centre is recognised under the Creative Industries and the Cultural Economy Priority Project.